-(1) Oral assessment may be conducted in the form of oral exams, presentations, poster presentations, colloquia.
+(1) Verbal assessment may be conducted in the form of oral exams, presentations, or colloquia.
 Other forms of assessment may be designated in the module handbook.

-(2) During oral assessment the candidate must demonstrate that he/she recognizes the interrelated themes of the field being assessed and is able to analyze particular issues within these interrelated themes.
+(2) During verbal assessment the candidate must demonstrate that he/she recognizes the interrelated themes of the field being assessed and is able to analyze particular issues within these interrelated themes.
+Oral exams also aim to determine whether the candidate has broad-based basic knowledge.
 The duration of an oral examination is usually between 15 and 30 minutes per candidate.
-The oral examination takes place in the presence of an observer if its grade goes into the calculation of the M.Sc. grade.
+The oral examination takes place in the presence of an observer.